CodeforLeipzig/lvz-viz/frontend/README.md

 ### `api`

 Defines the URL to the backend.
-If you want to work with mock data, use [http://localhost:3000/](http://localhost:3000/).

 * default: `./api/`
 * type: `string`

 ### `appname`

-Application-wide title of the app, displayed in title and toolbar.
+Applicationwide title of the app, displayed in title and toolbar.

 * default: `LVZ Polizeiticker`
 * type: `string`